 Lets talk about my new house for a moment.
 It’s one of those houses that people look at and say “oh!
 It has… character.”
 And it does.
 At 108 years old, it has some really interesting features, and a number of things that I wish were different.

-Adhering a subway tile backsplash to these walls seemed like asking for trouble.
-I decided to go for it anyway.
+Adhering a subway tile backsplash to these walls was asking for trouble.
+I went for it anyway.
 Due to the fact I had already torn apart half the kitchen, I knew this was a plaster and drywall situation, with wallpaper in some spots but not all.

 Here’s how I dealt with the fact my wall isn’t at all level.